ceremonyonthehill/binary-search/notes.md

  for the recrusive part it's the same, but the different is we need assign high and low as a parameter.

+ ## 📘 leetcode problem number 35

+ im struggling figuring out how to make function return the before target number, for example if target 3. the answer will be 2 i'm thingking of making a loop that iterate each array than if statement that identify if there is no target number in array, current target - 1

+ but i miss understanding in here, we should giving an ouput of index not the value we looking for if array = 1,2,3,5 and the target is 4 we will identify the index it should be in this case is 5 where 4 should be (index 3), because 1,2,3,4,5

+ this makes me relize i still have no idea how bad i'am and need more improvement also how shock i'm the answer is changing the return - 1, to the return low. thus more showing how i have no idea what im doing xd why low contain the should-be index array = 1,3,5,6 target = 2 low = 0, high = 3, and mid = 1 checked are mid in index 1 wich have value 3 bigger than 2? yes code execute high - 1, or in other words move to the left the code should be works like this
+ 3 > 2 /true
+ high = mid - 1
+ mid value = 1
+ so 1-1
+ high = 0

+ than we move on to the low section low = 0 high = 0 mid = 0 or the value is 1
+ than checks do mid is bigger than target? the answer is no than mid + 1, or in other words moves to the right the value of mid becomes 1 so we have two new information right now high updated as 0, and low updated as 1 then if we checked to the array index 1 is where the target should be, because 1,2,3 tha's how low is saving where the index is.